mcdemarco/the-new-kitchen-cookbook/pie/crust.md

 ![watercolor pie](../images/piewc.png)

 First, the crust.
-My crusts all started from the basic piecrust recipe in my old Better Homes and Gardens Cookbook (which my sister said to use), but have been adjusted so I don't have to keep doing the math.
-They use shortening; for a butter crust, see my [pumpkin pie recipe](../pie/pumpkin.md).
+My crusts started from the basic piecrust recipe in my old Better Homes and Gardens Cookbook (which my sister said to use), but have been adjusted so I don't have to keep doing the math.
+They all use shortening, except for the butter crust from my [pumpkin pie recipe](../pie/pumpkin.md).

 ## Ingredients